niccolot/webCrawler/README.md

 npm run start -- https://wagslane.dev --save
 ```

-Will print and save the report as json file
+Will print the report, create a 'reports' folder in the root project and save the report as json file inside the folder